Nine innovative use cases of AI in retail to show you where the opportunities lie.

 “When explaining Crobox we say derived from behavioral psychology, optimized by AI.
 Our machine learning algorithms learn from the behavioral data of shoppers on a specific client’s platform.”
-(Janelle de Weerd, Marketing Manager at Crobox [read the full interview here])
+(Janelle de Weerd, Marketing Manager at Crobox [read the full interview here] )

-Therefore, as we’ve seen, psychology and the subconscious are becoming increasingly important for customer-centric approaches in retail, both online and offline.
+As we’ve seen, psychology and the subconscious are becoming increasingly important for customer-centric approaches in retail, both online and offline.

 AI will enhance your digital platforms and existing analytics, allowing you to structure and integrate your data to deliver personalized customer experiences.

-Invest in an enterprise-grade analytics solution, making sure a company wide AI-ambition is echoed across all departments.
+4. Making sure a company wide AI-ambition is echoed across all departments.

 What could be more important?

-Harness the power of AI to analyze big data and use this to improve customer experience across all touchpoints.
+Harness the power of AI to analyze Big Data and use this to improve customer experience across all touchpoints.